Publishing and Broadcasting Limited: Focus on gambling assets

 On 18 October 2006, James Packer announced the sell-off of 50% of PBL's media interests for A$4.5 billion to focus on its gambling business.
 The sell-off included Nine Network and its 50 per cent interest in NineMSN.

 PBL was involved in two casino projects in Macau: the $260 million Crown Macau, scheduled for completion in 2006–07, and the $1.4 billion City of Dreams.
 The projects are joint ventures with Melco International Development, a Macau company.
 In March 2006, PBL announced that it had spent US$900 million (A$1.2 billion) to purchase a casino sub-concession from Wynn Resorts that would give the Melco-PBL joint venture the right to conduct casino operations.
 PBL's commitment to these ventures is the biggest investment by an Australian company in the PRC to date.

 Originally proposed as the "Las Vegas Tower", the name of the building changed when Publishing and Broadcasting Limited reached an agreement on 31 May 2007, with the tower's developers to invest money in the project and run its casino.
 As part of the agreement, the project was renamed Crown Las Vegas.

 Crown Las Vegas was originally proposed to rise 1888 ft by Christopher Milam, a building developer from Texas.
 According to KLAS-TV in Las Vegas, the Federal Aviation Administration (FAA) was concerned with the proposed height, due to the tower's proximity to McCarran International Airport and Nellis Air Force Base.
 In November 2006, the FAA issued a "notice of presumed hazard" because the tower's location is 2.5 mi north of McCarran Airport's runways.

 In March 2011, Crown chairman James Packer announced the project was cancelled and the site put up for sale.
 Crown will continue its investment in the under-construction Fontainebleau Resort and Casino on the site next to the proposed Crown Las Vegas site.

 Fate

 The company demerged in late 2007, spinning out its gambling interests into Crown Limited.
-PBL, now a stub, was renamed Consolidated Media Holdings, a company ultimately acquired by News Limited in 2012.
+PBL was renamed Consolidated Media Holdings, a company ultimately acquired by News Limited in 2012.